cewing/training.python_web/source/presentations/session03.rst

 .. class:: incremental

-It would be nice to be able to combine data from different source to create *meaning*.
+It would be nice to be able to combine data from different sources to create *meaning*.